DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/oled.md

 1. Unscrew the Switch's backplate.

-2. Remove the metal shield/cover (be careful with the antennas that are routed across the metal shield/cover).
+2. Remove the metal shield/cover (be careful with the antennas that are routed across the metal shield/cover) and disconnect the battery at the bottom right of the motherboard.

 3. Remove the Gamecard reader/SD card reader board.